validatedpatterns/docs/content/patterns/rag-llm-gitops/getting-started.md

 - OpenAI
 - NVIDIA

 Click on the `Add Provider` tab to add a new provider.
 Fill in the details and click `Add Provider` button.
-The provider should be added in the `Providers` dropdown uder `Chatbot` tab.
+The provider should be added in the `Providers` dropdown under `Chatbot` tab.

 ![Routes](/images/rag-llm-gitops/add_provider.png)